 Regular, part-time Employees shall receive sick leave on a pro-rated basis.
-Unused sick leave may be accumulated to a maximum of 130 days.
+Unused sick leave may be accumulated to a maximum of ninety (90) days.
 An Employee on sick leave shall continue to accrue sick leave.

-When sickness or confinement extends beyond the sick leave time an Employee has accumulated, additional sick leave may be "overdrawn" from the Employee's sick leave account to a maximum of ten (10) days at the discretion of the President.
+When sickness or confinement extends beyond the sick leave, personal leave, and vacation time an Employee has accumulated, additional sick leave may be "overdrawn" from the Employee's sick leave account to a maximum of ten (10) days at the discretion of the President.
 Unearned but used sick leave will be deducted from the Employee's last paycheck in the event of a termination prior to the overdrawn balance being earned by the Employee.

-Any Employee absent for three (3) or more consecutive working days by reason of sickness or injury (as related to the Employee, members of the Employee's immediate family, members of the household for whom the Employee is the primary caregiver) shall supply to the Employer, upon its request, written certification from a health care provider that the Employee was unable to work by reason of sickness or injury, including the nature of the illness.
+Any Employee absent for three (3) or more consecutive scheduled working days by reason of sickness or injury (as related to the Employee, members of the Employee's immediate family, members of the household for whom the Employee is the primary caregiver) shall supply to the Employer, upon its request, written certification from a health care provider that the Employee was unable to work by reason of sickness or injury; if the Employer requests such certification and the Employee has not seen a health care provider, the Employer will be responsible for any co-pay incurred for a required visit.
 Any Employee whose use of sick time is not in good faith, such as a clear instance of abuse, will be subject to disciplinary action.
-In those cases of absence where the ability to return to work is reasonably questioned by the Employer, the Employee must supply written certification from a health care provider that the Employee is able to return to work.
-In the case of any illness where no accrued sick leave remains, Employees may utilize their accrued vacation and personal holidays.
+In those cases of absence where the ability to return to work is reasonably questioned by the Employee, the Employee must supply written certification from a health care provider that the Employee is able to return to work.
+In those cases where an Employee has work restrictions following an absence, the Employee must provide those restrictions to the Employer.
+In the case of any illness where no accrued sick leave remains, Employees must utilize their accrued personal leave and vacation.
 In all cases involving scheduled absences during working hours, pre-notification to an Employee's supervisor will be required.
 Scheduled absences will be arranged with an effort to minimize time off the job and all Employees are expected to return to work promptly after appointments unless previous notification or notification immediately after an appointment is approved by management.